wildfly/quickstart/wsba-participant-completion-simple/README.md

             Configuration base directory: (This should already point to your server configuration directory) Configuration file: ../../docs/examples/configs/standalone-xts.xml
 3. Start the new `${product.name} XTS Configuration` server.
-4. Right-click on the `jboss-wsba-participant-completion-simple` project, choose `Run As` --> `Maven build`, enter `clean verify -Parq-wildfly-remote` for the `Goals:`, and click `Run` to run the Arquillian tests.
+4. Right-click on the `jboss-wsba-participant-completion-simple` project, choose `Run As` --> `Maven build`, enter `clean verify -Parq-remote` for the `Goals:`, and click `Run` to run the Arquillian tests.
 The test results appear in the console.

 Debug the Application